kyma-incubator/documentation-component/README.md

-# Kyma Documentation Component
+# Documentation component

 ## Overview

-Kyma Documentation Component (Kyma-DC) is a generic, reusable React component that allows you to render:
+Documentation component is a generic, reusable React component that allows you to render:
 - Markdown
 - OpenAPI
 - AsyncAPI